- 2,422 square feet

-Charming two story frame house with hall and parlor floor plan, is an architectural gem in Southern Davidson County.
-Originally built in the early nineteenth century, a later renovation transformed it into a rare North Carolina example of a fashionable mid-nineteenth century picturesque “cottage” reminiscent of A.J.
+This charming two-story frame house with hall-and-parlor floor plan is an architectural gem in Southern Davidson County.
+Originally built in the early nineteenth century, a later renovation transformed it into a rare North Carolina example of a fashionable mid-nineteenth century picturesque “cottage,” reminiscent of A.J.
 Downing’s cottage designs.

 The house was moved several yards down the road to a 2.584 acre lot with access to a lovely small pond where the surrounding land on that side of the road will be protected by a conservation easement.
-The house will require a complete rehabilitation including structural repair, restoration carpentry, new systems, bathrooms and kitchen.
+The house will require a comprehensive rehabilitation including structural repairs, restoration carpentry, construction of a connection to the rear section of the house, re-installation of the porch and columns, installation of all systems, new bathrooms and kitchen.